natsuko-team/docs/guides/scripting.md

 `n;script edit <id> <script>`: Edits an existing script, by id.
 `n;script delete <id>`: Deletes an existing script, by id.

+{% hint style="warning" %}
+Remember to put " at the beginning or end of your script, and put a \\ before any that appear in your script, otherwise it will cause an error!
+{% endhint %}

 ## Examples

 ### Naughty Word Filter